Anteater Maven Plugin

 <!--

-You can add require additional anteater plugins to extend functionality.
+Add additional Anteater plugins to extend functionality.

 -->